fred-ai-security/ai-security-assurance-labs/llm-operations/model-monitoring-and-telemetry-engineering.md

-# AI Model Monitoring & Telemetry (Engineering Edition)
+# LLM Monitoring & Telemetry – Engineering Edition

 This module defines the engineering requirements for logging, telemetry, and monitoring of AI systems, including standalone LLMs, RAG pipelines, and agentic systems.
 Monitoring is essential for detecting unsafe behavior, policy violations, misuse attempts, and anomalies that indicate security or reliability issues.